Why I took the gamble and got a new one.

 I did everything slow and meticulously.
 Granted Covid cleared my calendar of work other than sitting in an editing room working on a documentary I plan to release in the fall of 2021 about the 10th Mountain Division.
 Which I could not get back to this for at least a month in a half.
 The uncomfortable feeling of trying to sit at the computer while my leg was elevated and iced was too much.

 Seven months in and my muscle tone started to come back and at 9 months I was riding my road bike hard every day and felt amazing.
 In fact, I was climbing and descending mountains again.
 I was in a better place physically than I had been in almost 20 years.
 I was in heaven and for a moment did even want to think about putting ski boots on and skiing with the chance of destroying this amazing physical and mental place I had reached.

 I was not in a rush to get back on the slopes.
 Some of the most significant pain over the years besides the joint pain came from the alignment issue pressing on the Peroneal nerve.
-I had to have ski boots custom made to try and engineer around the nerve.
+I had to have ski boots custom-made to try and engineer around the nerve.
 It was bad.
 But Thanksgiving came and went, the snow started to fall and I put my ski boots on and nervously took my first run.
-It took about one half of a run before my brain figured out I did not have any feedback coming from my left knee.
+I took about one-half of a run before my brain figured out I did not have any feedback coming from my left knee.
 Then another two runs for my brain to realize I was not in pain.
 On day three I did something without a thought that I had not done in years, a hockey stop on my left leg as well as clicking into my bindings without manually assisting.
-But perhaps the most amazing thing is, I am skiing stronger than in years past because the pain is not shutting down my muscles activation.
+But perhaps the most amazing thing is, I am skiing stronger than in years past because the pain is not shutting down my muscle’s activation.